Research

 You hit Run Research.
 About five minutes later, you get a complete picture of your category.

-Behind the scenes, we generate roughly 500 discovery-style prompts tuned to your brand, your industry, your competitors, and your description.
-Then we ask those questions across multiple AI models, parse every response, and stitch the results into a single view.
+Behind the scenes, Trakkr generates roughly 500 {discovery questions|Open category questions where AI has to choose which products to recommend, the kind buyers ask before they've settled on a brand.} tuned to your brand, industry, competitors, and description.
+It asks those questions across the AI models, parses every response, and stitches the results into a single view.

 A few things worth knowing about how the sampling works: